(2) how much has been spent on the Building Colleges for the Future programme in each region in each year since the programme’s inception;

-Capital funding for Further Education colleges is administered by the Learning and Skills Council (LSC).
-As the information requested is with regard to an operational matter for the Council, Geoffrey Russell, the acting LSC chief executive will write to the hon.
-Member with the further information requested.
-A copy of his letter will be placed in the Libraries.
+Capital funding for further education colleges is administered by the Learning and Skills Council (LSC).
+As the information requested pertains to records held by the Council, I have asked Geoffrey Russell, the acting LSC chief executive, to write to the hon.
+Members with the information requested.
+A copy of his letters will be placed in the House Libraries.

 The Department has and continues to have regular discussions with both HM Treasury and the Department for Children, Schools and Families (DCSF), on the Building Colleges for the Future programme.

 DCSF already contributes to FE modernisation from the 16-19 capital fund to support growth of 16-19 places in college projects with the FE capital programme and plans to continue to do that.

 Further education capital projects are funded through the Building Colleges for the Future programme, which is administered by the Learning and Skills Council on behalf of the Department.